How to Search for Images and Videos on Twitter: A Visual Guide?

 Where Native Media Search Still Falls Short

 If you only hunt for a meme once in a while, re-entering a filter isn’t terrible.
-But if you’re a social manager pulling weekly reports, a community lead curating fan art or a researcher tracking regional video chatter, the extra clicks pile up fast, prompting many power users to look for a more streamlined, dashboard-style solution.
+For social managers, community leads and researchers, current methods require too many clicks.
+They need a more streamlined, dashboard-style solution.

 Optional Upgrade: A One-Screen Dashboard

-If you’re tired of typing search operators or trying to remember which syntax goes where, tools like TweetStormAI offer a smoother alternative.
-It builds on top of Twitter’s own search system, but wraps it in a clean, visual interface.
+Tired of typing search operators or remembering syntax?
+TweetStormAI offers a smoother alternative.
+It builds on top of Twitter’s own search system but wraps it in a clean, visual interface.

 Once you open the Advanced Tweet Search inside TweetStorm, you’ll see clearly labeled filters for: